Harold Weekes: Stamp collecting

 While working in finance, Weekes grew an expansive stamp collection.
 In 1934, he sold this stamp collection for $1 million.
-Describing the sale, a magazine about philately (the study of stamps and stamp collecting) suggested it was likely the "largest all-cash transaction that has ever been negotiated for a stamp collection".
+Describing the sale, a stamp magazine suggested it was likely the "largest all-cash transaction that has ever been negotiated for a stamp collection".

 Bruin's tree climb

-Harold Weekes and his younger brother Bradford Weekes (who also played for Morristown School) owned a 300-pound brown bear named Bruin as a pet.
+Weekes and his younger brother Bradford Weekes (who also played for Morristown School) owned a 300-pound brown bear named Bruin as a pet.
 In the spring of 1907, Bruin broke loose, made for a nearby tree, and climbed it.
 His climb led to widespread commotion among the townspeople who tried various methods to get him down.
 They unsuccessfully tried lassoing Bruin away from the tree and then scaring him from the tree by setting a fire.
 Finally, Bruin smelled the scent of food placed at the foot of the tree and descended to his den.

 Family

-Harold Weekes married Louisine Peters Weekes in 1906.
-They had a daughter together, Hathaway Weekes Scully.
-Following his divorce from Louisine Peters Weekes in 1926, Weekes married Frances Stokes Clark Weekes from Roslyn, New York in 1933.
-After Harold Weekes died in 1950, Scully endowed the Trade with the Orient Exhibit at the American Museum in Britain in memory of her father.
+Weekes married his wife Louisine Peters in 1906.
+They had a daughter together, Hathaway.
+Following his divorce from Louisine Peters Weekes in 1926, Weekes married Frances Stokes Clark in 1933.
+After Weekes died in 1950, his daughter endowed the Trade with the Orient Exhibit at the American Museum in Britain in memory of her father.
 She also established the Harold H. Weekes Fund at Columbia.
 The Weekes Fund supported Columbia's Phlamoudhi Archeological Project in Phlamoudhi, a village on the island of Cyprus.

 Home at Wereholme

-Harold Weekes and Louisine Peters Weekes owned a house known as Wereholme in Islip, New York on Long Island.
+Weekes and his wife owned a house known as Wereholme in Islip, New York on Long Island.
 Built by noted architect Grosvenor Atterbury, the building showcases the French Provincial style of architecture.
 In 2006, Suffolk County, New York purchased Wereholme.
 After renovating the property between 2006 and 2010, the county opened Suffolk County Environmental Center at Wereholme on Earth Day 2010.
 Located near the Great South Bay and Seatuck National Wildlife Refuge, the center runs public and private nature programs.
 In 2007, the National Register of Historic Places registered Wereholme on their list of historic properties in the U.S.